OS2bos/os2bos/README.md

 requests to the backend.
 The exact list of proxied endpoints can be seen in `frontend/vue.config.js`.

-`docker-compose.yml` also mounts the `backend` directory in the container and automatically restarts the server on changes.
+`docker-compose.yml` also mounts the current directory in the container and automatically restarts the server on changes to the backend files.
 This enables you to edit the backend files and the server will be reloaded automatically.

 To pull the images and start the three service run:
 ```bash